-In addition to the PTCAS fee, there is $40.00 application fee.
+In addition to the PTCAS fee, there is a $40.00 application fee.
 If accepted, you will be asked for a $500.00 deposit to hold your place in the class.
+Deposits will be due on January 15th or on the date designated on your offer.
 The deposit is nonrefundable but is applied to your tuition if you join the class.
-Bradley's DPT program price of $75,000* covers the entire 3-year program and is inclusive of all tuition and required fees.
-Three payments of $25,000* are due June 15 of each year.
-Any financial assistance a student may have will be deducted at the beginning of each billing cycle.
-Books and supplies are the student's responsibility and are in addition to the program cost.
-An increase in program price is expected each year.
-Book and software costs are estimated at $5,000* over the 3 years. (*Subject to change for each new cohort.)
+Bradley's DPT program price of $81,000* covers the entire 3-year program.
+A portion of the total cost is applied to cover most books, supplies, subscriptions, fees, and APTA dues.
+APTA (American Physical Therapy Association) dues allow access to vital professional and learning resources.
+This portion of tuition covers approximately $6000 over the three years of what would ordinarily be an out-of-pocket expense.
+(Three payments of $27,000* are due in May of each year.
+Any financial assistance a student may have will be deducted at the beginning of each billing cycle. (*Subject to change for each new cohort.)

 Effective July 1, 2007, DPT students can borrow $20,500 annually in federal Stafford loans.
 To qualify, students must complete the Free Application for Federal Student Aid (FAFSA) each year they wish to borrow.
 FAFSA filing and renewal is available online.
-In order for loan proceeds to be available at the requirement date, Bradley recommends filing the FAFSA by March 1st.
 Other borrowing opportunities can be explored at Bradley's Student Financial Services or at the American Physical Therapy Association (APTA) web site.

 Contact the Office of Financial Assistance at (309) 677-3089 for an appointment or to talk to someone about the specifics of your situation.
 Be sure to tell them you are an applicant to (or accepted in) the Doctor of Physical Therapy Program.